Analysing key changes in the IT landscape based on global, economic and governance factors.

 Independence, flexibility |

-Requires expertise |
+Requires deep internal expertise to maintain. |

 VMware Tanzu |